ailbheyasmin/ailbheyasmin/README.md

 👋 Hi, I’m @ailbheyasmin!

-I recently graduated with my Masters in Environmental Planning program from UC Berkeley! 🐻
+I recently graduated with my Masters in Environmental Planning and GIS from UC Berkeley! 🐻

 I love learning and self-taught myself SQL and Python 🐍